KristofferHermansen/ios-unused-strings/README.md

 ## How it works
 1. It finds all string keys in `.strings` files
-2. Converts the keys into Localize generated format: `"homeScreen.FULL.15.main_title.` => `HomeScreen.Full._15.mainTitle`
+2. Converts the keys into Localize generated format: `"generic_password.` => `L10n.Generic.password`
 3. Searches through the source code and finds which keys are not used

 ## Usage
-1. Open the project and build
+1. Open the project
-2. Find `UnusedKeys` executable file in Products folder in the Project Navigator in XCode
+2. Add signing in project settings
-3. Drag and drop to your terminal
+3. Edit Scheme and add 2 arguments
-4. Pass a directory which contains your `.strings` file as the first command line argument
+    1. Path to Resources folder containing the Localizable.strings file, fx: `/Users/{user}/Git/{project}/{target}/Resources`
-5. Pass directories where you want to search in.
+    2. Path to the folder the program should look for string uses fx: `/Users/{user}/Git/{project}`
-6. Press enter.
-Magic 🪄
+4. Run the program and wait for the the complete list of unused strings to be printed

-Example: `/Users/username/Library/Developer/Xcode/DerivedData/UnusedKeys-abc/Build/Products/Debug/UnusedKeys /Users/username/Projects/AwesomeProject/Resources /Users/username/Projects/AwesomeProject/`
+## Disclaimer 🚧

-## Disclaimer
+**This script is not guaranteed to process perfectly.**

-This script is not guaranteed to process perfectly
+**This script does not currently support the stringsdict file for plurals**